 - Education Graduate Programs

 At William Woods, you’ll be participating in an Education graduate program known for its excellence and for providing a significant number of the leaders in Missouri’s state school system.
+Our Education graduate students are well-prepared and continue to score well on state administrative certification tests.
 As one of these students, you will have the opportunity to learn from active practitioners in the field and make the connections you need for leadership and career growth.

-This degree is designed to fit the schedules of working PreK-12 teachers and can be completed in two years or less through evening courses taught in convenient locations around the state.
+This degree is designed to fit the schedules of working pk-12 teachers and administrators and can be completed in two years or less through evening courses taught in convenient locations around the state.
 You can expect rigorous coursework with real-world relevance, designed and taught by professionals who have proven their expertise.
-We structure the schedule intentionally to keep students together, allowing you to develop lasting relationships with peers focused on similar career goals.
+We structure the schedule so as to keep students together, allowing you to develop lasting relationships with peers focused on similar career goals.
 And, to make this an investment you can count on, your tuition will not go up as long as you stay continuously enrolled.